Installing Debian on UEFI Systems: A Guide to GPT Partitioning

 - If the system still refuses to boot from USB, the most reliable method is to physically disconnect the internal drive containing Windows or macOS.

-- With only the target disk and your USB drive connected, the firmware has no choice but to boot from your Debian installer.
+- With only instalation media and potentially blank disk connected, the firmware has no choice but to boot from your Debian installer.
 This almost always works.

 dd if=/dev/zero of=/dev/sdX bs=128K status=progress